Nelson, British Columbia: Transportation

+Nelson Pier is a lake pier designed by Matthew Stanley in Nelson.
+The pier symbolizes the connection between the city and the lake.

 Nelson is served by the freight-only Kootenay Valley Railway, an internal business unit of the Canadian Pacific Railway.
-Nelson is the historic headquarters of the CPR Kootenay Division, serving as the meeting point of the CPR Boundary subdivision running towards Castlegar, BC, and the CPR Nelson subdivision running towards Cranbrook.
+Nelson is the historic headquarters of the CPR Kootenay Division, serving as the meeting point of the CPR Boundary subdivision running towards Castlegar, British Columbia, and the CPR Nelson subdivision running towards Cranbrook.

 Education

 School District 8 Kootenay Lake operates public schools in Nelson and surrounding communities.